Grand Theft Charges in Destin

 - Theft of law enforcement equipment

-Defending Grand Theft In Fort Walton Beach
+Defending Grand Theft In Destin

-We will prepare your case for jury trial.
+I will prepare your case for jury trial.
 It is important that the prosecutor know that your attorney is someone who is not afraid of the courtroom.
 Someone who has successfully defended clients at trial and knows how to try a case before a jury.
 You would be amazed how few attorneys actually possess this skill.

-We will explore Pretrial Diversion as an option.
+I will explore Pretrial Diversion as an option.
 In some situations, if our client agrees to pay restitution to the victim, the State will agree to send the case to Diversion.
 This means that if you complete the Diversion program, your case will be dismissed.

-These are just a few ways we look to defend clients who have been charged with Grand Theft in Destin.
 When we meet to talk about your case, we’ll review what options are best for your unique circumstances.